tony--/lycheeJS-adk/README.md

 If you want to create debug builds, just edit the *init.js* of your game and uncomment the ```lychee.debug = true``` line.
-V8GL automatically is now build in debug mode.
+The V8GL runtime will be build in debug mode.

 ## Step 4: Testing